Florida wineries are one of the state's best kept little secrets.

 When a winery is certified by the State, it means they are required to publish hours they are open to visitors.

-The other wineries may be great places but you can't be sure if they are open to visitors.
+Other wineries may be great places but you can't be sure if they are open to visitors.

 Even though I'm a long time Floridian, I assumed for many years that Florida wineries made citrus wine.

 I was wrong about the citrus wine.
 Florida grows nice grapes, and I was missing a lot by not knowing more about these wineries.

 They picked the grapes, began growing them and making wine from their harvests.
 These were the first Florida wineries.

 Among the many types of wine, muscadine is especially tasty and produced in quantity in Florida.

 Florida wineries produce many types of wines, and are scattered throughout the several regions of Florida.

 Florida wineries and vineyards are fun to visit, and quite often give you a glimpse of rural Florida.

 Most wineries also have shops with wine related gifts, and most of them also host wine tasting events.
 Some other wineries sell wine gift baskets.

 Non-certified wineries are also interesting and have tasty offerings, but they may or may not be open to visitors.

 They are in wonderful Florida towns that are a delight to visit.
-These places can be the centerpiece of an appealing Florida backroads travel experience.
+These places can be the centerpiece of an appealing day trip.

-tastings from time to time.
-It is best to call in advance, or visit
+Some of the non-certified wineries may be open for tours and tastings from time to time.
+It is best to call in advance, or visit their website.

-their website.
 Also, some of the certified wineries move to the non-certified list and vice versa.